-Dealio is another app that creates a similar game-like experience, where customers “scratch” a card on a product to reveal limited time discounts.
-Unlike Wheelio, it can be used to promote bundle deals to aid in increasing your average order value along with conversion.
+Dealio is another app that creates a similar game-like experience, where customers “scratch” a card on a product to reveal limited-time discounts and can be used to promote bundle deals.

 Keeping the momentum and excitement throughout your entire sale period is one of the most challenging aspects of an extended BFCM campaign.
 Successfully engaging new shoppers during a 4, 5, or even 7-day period may require you to create exclusive 1-day sales on specific products.

-Canada’s Hudson’s Bay Store runs single day offers called “Bay Days,” where they choose different product deals to highlight each day throughout a long sale period.
+Hudson’s Bay, a Canadian department store, runs single day offers called “Bay Days,” where they choose different product deals to highlight each day throughout a long sale period.

 Partnering with influencers to promote your product can be an effective way to build widespread brand awareness and trust.
 Done the right way, influencer marketing can also drive direct sales during your seasonal campaigns.

 The key to setting up a successful influencer promotion is knowing in advance how your product resonates with their audience.
 Look amongst those who you’ve had some success with in the past and choose your top-performing influencer partners to promote your sale.

 Creating an exclusive discount code or deal that is catered to an influencer's followers will help personalize the offer.
 Additionally, having the influencer curate a bundle of their favorite products builds a more authentic connection to the products they’re promoting.